-- Today’s proclamation states that the United States will suspend issuance of all immigrant visas for individuals from Eritrea, Kyrgyzstan, Myanmar (Burma), and Nigeria, as well as diversity visas for individuals from Sudan and Tanzania.
+- The proclamation states that the United States will suspend issuance of all immigrant visas for individuals from Eritrea, Kyrgyzstan, Myanmar (Burma), and Nigeria, as well as diversity visas for individuals from Sudan and Tanzania.

 - The proclamation will not apply to non-immigrant visas, which are typically issued to tourists, visitors and students.
 Instead, it targets individuals who use immigrant visas to keep their families together here in the United States.

 - Any visas granted before the proclamation’s effective date, February 21, 2020, will be honored by the United States.
 Individuals with valid visas issued before that date should not be affected when traveling to the United States.